plooshi/Crystal-19.10/README.md

 The GS used for Crystal 19.10.<br>
-Since venti wants to sell something that he did nothing on, everyone can have it <3
+Since venti wants to sell something that he did nothing on, everyone can have it <3 Lunar did creative on this, sorry my guy